March 30, 2021

 After taking the PCR test Changi Airport, you are required to head straight to your self-isolated accommodation to await your test results within 48 hours.
 During this short commute (between the airport to your hotel), it is advised to hire a pre-arranged, private transportation to take you to your hotel.
 You are not allowed to take any public transport for this commute.

-While waiting for your Covid-19 test results, you are allowed to share the same room with your family members, travel companions or a caretaker, provided they share similar travel history to you in the past 14 days prior to your departure for Singapore.
-Meaning they are people who have travelled with you and are in your travel circle.
+While waiting for your Covid-19 test results, you are allowed to share the same room with your family members, travel companions or a caretaker, provided they share similar travel history to you in the past 14 days prior to your departure for Singapore – meaning they are people who have travelled with you and are in your travel circle.
 You’re not allowed to have outside visitors during your isolation period.

 However, if your test result is confirmed to be positive, all persons who had shared the same room with you, as well as those identified to be a close contact with you, will be issued a Quarantine Order by the Singapore Ministry of Health (MOH).
 You are also individually responsible for your medical treatment and expenses in Singapore too.
+Read this interview to learn more about the quarantine experience at a Covid-19 care facility.

 Once you have been cleared of the Covid-19 test results, you can leave your declared accommodation and go about their activities in Singapore.